jump-dev/JuMP.jl/docs/src/solutions.md

 JuMP.termination_status(model)
 ```

 This function will return an instance of the `MOI.TerminationStatus` `enum`.
-All the possible outcome can be seen by calling help:
+All the possible outcomes can be seen by calling help:
 ```julia
 ?MOI.TerminationStatus
 ```